Ophthalmology: Medieval Islam

-Medieval Islamic Arabic and Persian scientists (unlike their classical predecessors) considered it normal to combine theory and practice, including the crafting of precise instruments, and therefore, found it natural to combine the study of the eye with the practical application of that knowledge.
-Hunayn ibn Ishaq, and others beginning with the medieval Arabic period, taught that the crystalline lens is in the exact center of the eye.
+Medieval Islamic Arabic and Persian scientists (unlike their classical predecessors) considered it normal to combine theory and practice, including the crafting of precise instruments, and therefore found it natural to combine the study of the eye with the practical application of that knowledge.
+Hunayn ibn Ishaq (a Christian), and others beginning with the medieval Arabic period, taught that the crystalline lens is in the exact center of the eye.
 This idea was propagated until the end of the 1500s.

-Ibn al-Haytham (Alhazen), in his Book of Optics explained that vision occurs when light lands on an object, bounces off, and is directed to one's eyes.

 Ibn al-Nafis, an Arabic native of Damascus, wrote a large textbook, The Polished Book on Experimental Ophthalmology, divided into two parts, On the Theory of Ophthalmology and Simple and Compounded Ophthalmic Drugs.

 Avicenna wrote in his Canon "rescheth", which means "retiformis", and Gerard of Cremona translated this at approximately 1150 into the new term "retina".

-Modern Period
+Modern period

-In the seventeenth and eighteenth centuries, hand lenses were used by Malpighi, microscopes by Leeuwenhoek, preparations for fixing the eye for study by Ruysch, and later the freezing of the eye by Petit.
+In the 17th and 18th centuries, hand lenses were used by Malpighi, microscopes by Leeuwenhoek, preparations for fixing the eye for study by Ruysch, and later the freezing of the eye by Petit.
 This allowed for detailed study of the eye and an advanced model.
 Some mistakes persisted, such as: why the pupil changed size (seen to be vessels of the iris filling with blood), the existence of the posterior chamber, and the nature of the retina.
-Unaware of their functions, Leeuwenhoek noted the existence of photoreceptors, however, they were not properly described until Gottfried Reinhold Treviranus in 1834.
+Unaware of their functions, Leeuwenhoek noted the existence of photoreceptors; however, they were not properly described until Gottfried Reinhold Treviranus in 1834.

-Approximately 1750, Jacques Daviel advocated a new treatment for cataract by extraction instead of the traditional method of couching.
+Jacques Daviel performed the first documented planned primary cataract extraction on 18 September 1750 in Cologne.

 Georg Joseph Beer (1763–1821) was an Austrian ophthalmologist and leader of the First Viennese School of Medicine.
-He introduced a flap operation for treatment of cataract (Beer's operation), as well as having popularized the instrument used to perform the surgery (Beer's knife).
+He introduced a flap operation for the treatment of cataracts (Beer's operation) and popularized the instrument used to perform the surgery (Beer's knife).

 In North America, indigenous healers treated some eye diseases by rubbing or scraping the eyes or eyelids.

-Ophthalmic surgery in Great Britain
+Ophthalmic surgery in the United Kingdom

-The first ophthalmic surgeon in Great Britain was John Freke, appointed to the position by the governors of St. Bartholomew's Hospital in 1727.
+The first ophthalmic surgeon in the UK was John Freke, appointed to the position by the governors of St. Bartholomew's Hospital in 1727.
 A major breakthrough came with the appointment of Baron de Wenzel (1724–90), a German who became the oculist to King George III of Great Britain in 1772.
 His skill at removing cataracts legitimized the field.
 The first dedicated ophthalmic hospital opened in 1805 in London; it is now called Moorfields Eye Hospital.
-Clinical developments at Moorfields and the founding of the Institute of Ophthalmology (now part of the University College London) by Sir Stewart Duke-Elder established the site as the largest eye hospital in the world and a nexus for ophthalmic research.
+Clinical developments at Moorfields, and the founding of the Institute of Ophthalmology (now part of the University College London) by Sir Stewart Duke-Elder, established the site as the largest eye hospital in the world and a nexus for ophthalmic research.